Smoked Lamb Chops Recipe – Vindulge

 These Smoked Lamb Chops are smoked then grilled hot and fast and cut into individual lollipop portions for an elegant appetizer or serve two per person for an entrée.

 Lamb is one of my favorite things to make for a dinner party or date night in.
 It’s also one of the most requested items we get for catering events.
 It’s easy to see why.
 These smoked lamb chops (also referred to as lamb lollipops) are filled with amazing flavor.

-And if you’re scared of the slightly gamey nature of lamb I can assure you some of that is tamed by the sweet smoke and herb crust.
+And if you’re scared of the slightly gamy nature of lamb I can assure you some of that is tamed by the sweet smoke and herb crust.
 The added texture and flavor from grilled lamb is also a great finishing touch, basically making this a reverse sear style of cooking.

 Plus these flavors are pure fall to me with all those fresh herbs!
 Yum.

-Essentially we are talking about the same thing here.
-The chop can be from the rib or toward the shoulder, while “frenched” lamb references the trimming of your rib meat to expose the bone predominantly for presentation sake.
+“Frenched” lamb references the trimming of your rib bone predominantly for presentation sake.
 A lamb “lollipop” is specific to a rack of lamb, or lamb chop, that is served with just one bone versus the whole rib.
 It’s great as a finger food because you can hold it by the bone (hence lollipop), or served on a dish.

-To prep your lamb chops simply trim any excess fat.
-Trimming any excess fat allows the smoke to infuse and get a nice bark on a short cook.
+To prep your lamb chops simply trim any excess fat and silver skin.
+Trimming any excess fat allows the smoke to infuse into the meat versus the fat.
 Lamb chops cook fairly fast on the smoker (even set to a low temperature), so that fat won’t all render out if you leave it all there.
 So trim away.